NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/SS_API_DECLARATIVE_EMBED_DOCK_HAULERS.md

 ## Next Steps

-Once the team expands the related resource of dock on the hauler, its time to support POST operations, but in a declarative stlye.
+Once the team expands the related resource of dock on the hauler, its time to support POST operations, but in a declarative style.

 [Supporting POST chapter >](./SS_API_DECLARATIVE_POST.md)